Senate gears up for marathon effort in push for Covid relief - KVIA

 A procedural move to advance the bill now seems on track for a vote Thursday, a Senate Democratic aide told CNN, with Democratic leaders still waiting Wednesday evening for the official cost estimate before bringing the newly revised bill to the floor.

 Democrats say the legislation is urgently needed to address the continued devastation of the pandemic.
-Republicans, on the other hand, have denounced the bill as a partisan measure jam-packed with liberal priorities and are signaling they won’t let it advance to a final vote without putting up a fight and dragging out the process.
+Republicans, on the other hand, have denounced the bill as a partisan measure jam-packed with liberal priorities.
+And they’re signaling they won’t let it advance to a final vote without putting up a fight and dragging out the process.

 In addition to forcing a full reading of the bill, which could take 10 hours, Republican Sen. Ron Johnson of Wisconsin has indicated he could take steps to stretch out the timeline for considering the legislation and any amendments offered to it.